 AR in furniture retail

-As I mentioned earlier, IKEA Place has changed the way we shop for furniture.
-The AR app, recently revamped as Ikea Studio, lets you design entire rooms and capture full 3D plans with dimensions, including windows and doorways.
-It also recognizes your existing furniture and places white boxes on the plan where your current pieces are located.
+IKEA Place revamped as Ikea Studio, and lets the users design entire rooms and capture full 3D plans with dimensions, including windows and doorways.
+It also recognizes existing furniture and places white boxes on the plan where your current pieces are located.

 AR in beauty